wedeling/FabUQCampaign/Tutorial_ocean.md

      my_campaign.set_sampler(my_sampler)
  ```

  4. (continued) If left unspecified, the polynomial order of the SC expansion will be set to 4.
-If instead we wish te use a Polynomial Chaos Expansion (PCE) sampler, simply replace `SCSampler` with `PCESampler`.

  5. The following commands ensure that we draw all samples, and create the ensemble run directories which will be used in FabSim's `campaign2ensemble` subroutine:
  ```python